Naismith's rule

 Naismith's rule helps with the planning of a walking or hiking expedition by calculating how long it will take to travel the intended route, including any extra time taken when walking uphill.
-This rule of thumb was devised by William W. Naismith, a Scottish mountaineer, in 1892.
+This rule of thumb was devised by William W. Naismith, a Scottish mountaineer, in 1892 whilst walking Cruach Ardrain.
 A modern version can be formulated as follows:

 Allow one hour for every 3 mi forward, plus an additional hour for every 2000 ft of ascent.

 Assumptions and calculations

-Pace in minutes per kilometre or mile vs. slope angle resulting from Naismith's rule for basal speeds of 5 and 4 km / h.
+Pace in minutes per kilometre or mile vs. slope angle resulting from Naismith's rule for basal speeds of5km/h and 4km/h.
 (Note: Speed and pace for the Naismith rule were calculated here for its metric version (5 kilometres horizontally and 600 meters of ascent), not the original one (3 mi and 2,000 ft).

 In case of Naismith rule and Langmuir corrections the same, not modified value of ascent and descent was used for the distance of 4 km as for 5 km – 600 m for the Naismith rule and 300 m for Langmuir corrections (not taking into account the equivalence between distance and climb).)

 The original Naismith's rule from 1892 says that one should allow one hour per three miles on the map and an additional hour per 2000 feet of ascent.
 It is included in the last sentence of his report from a trip.

 Today it is formulated in many ways.
 Naismith's 1 h / 3 mi + 1 h / 2000 ft can be replaced by: